gbaptista/requested-fields/README.md

 }
 ```

-The requested fields will be the sum of the fields of all equal resources at the same level:
+The requested fields will be the fields of all equal resources at the same level:
 ```golang
 []string{"id", "name", "age"}
 ```